-Charlie Five's mission is to provide our nation's heroes with purpose and perpetuate growth of equine assisted therapy programs while raising awareness for organizations that challenge and inspire our nation's Veterans and First Responders.
+Charlie Five's mission is to provide our nation's heroes with purpose, perpetuate growth of equine assisted therapy programs while raising awareness for organizations that challenge and inspire our nation's Veterans and First Responders.

 Equine assisted therapy programs are growing because they work.
 From Veterans with PTSD to children with developmental disabilities, lifelong horse lovers already know that once a horse gets a hold of your soul it's almost as if the rest of the world goes away.